 Patient Care Technician students must furnish their own transportation to the clinical areas to which they are assigned.
 The official student uniform and name tags must be purchased by the student and worn in all clinical areas unless the student is otherwise directed.
 Students accepted into the PCT program are required to submit a current health record, which includes a physical exam.
-Student liability insurance must be purchased at the CGCC Business Office and submitted prior to the student entering a clinical setting.
-A TB test is required and the Hepatitis B immunization is strongly recommended.
+Student liability insurance must be purchased at the CCG Business Office and submitted prior to the student entering a clinical setting.
+ATB test is required and the Hepatitis B immunization is strongly recommended.
 Personal health insurance is also highly recommended.
+Criminal background checks and/or drug testing are required by individual agencies and the cost will be the responsibility of the student.
+Background checks could result in denial to the clinical site and inability to pass a course.